-Pollination Requirements: Washington Navel is self-fertile.
+Pollination Requirements: Self-fertile.
 You can help your plant set fruit by taking a small brush and moving pollen from flower to flower.

-Hardiness: We recommend bringing Washington Navel Orange to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to about 20-25° F. We recommend bringing into a well-lit and protected location in late fall before hard frosts occur.